Council Tax Support explained

 Council Tax Support is a means tested award, which means we look at your income and capital to work out how much help we provide.

 There are two sets of Council Tax Support rules, one for pensioners and one for working age people.
+The rules for pensioners apply to any household where either the applicant or their partner is eligible for state pension credit.

 The Council Tax Support rules for pensioners are set by the government.
 The rules for working age people have been written and agreed by Bury Council.
 A full copy of the working age regulations is published below.
 In summary the two sets of rules are broadly similar, but they have the following differences.